rnystrom/Blog/_posts/2013-10-01-View-Controller-Transition-Orientation.md

 Afterwards you're left with view controller B presented, and, by calling [<code>animationEnded:</code>](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewControllerAnimatedTransitioning_Protocol/Reference/Reference.html#//apple_ref/occ/intfm/UIViewControllerAnimatedTransitioning/animationEnded:), the presentation is completed.

+Recently [Ash Furrow](https://twitter.com/ashfurrow) and [Bradford Dillon](https://twitter.com/jbradforddillon) created some really great posts on custom UIViewController transitions on [Teehan & Lax's](http://www.teehanlax.com/blog/custom-uiviewcontroller-transitions/) and [Double Encore's](http://www.doubleencore.com/2013/09/ios-7-custom-transitions/) blogs, respectfully.

+Both guides are great and do a good job at explaining how to create your own custom UIViewController custom transitions from scratch.
+However, both fail to explain how to implement proper orientation support.

+![Teehan example orientations](http://whoisryannystrom.com/img/2013-10-01/teehan.jpg)

 I started experimenting and quickly found what I thought to be a bug.
 On July 15th I filed my first bug report with Apple (#14444833, thanks for those who resubmitted).
 I also created a thread on the dev forums that got [quite popular](https://devforums.apple.com/thread/196451?start=0&tstart=0).

 No one ever got an official answer.

-Recently [Ash Furrow](https://twitter.com/ashfurrow) and [Bradford Dillon](https://twitter.com/jbradforddillon) created some really great posts on custom UIViewController transitions on [Teehan & Lax's](http://www.teehanlax.com/blog/custom-uiviewcontroller-transitions/) and [Double Encore's](http://www.doubleencore.com/2013/09/ios-7-custom-transitions/) blogs, respectfully.

-Both guides are great and do a good job at explaining how to create your own custom UIViewController custom transitions from scratch.
-However, both fail to explain how to implement proper orientation support.

-![Teehan example orientations](http://whoisryannystrom.com/img/2013-10-01/teehan.jpg)

-After a lot of digging, I found that the container view's **frame** is always laid out in portrait, even if the device is in landscape.
+After some digging, I found that the container view's **frame** is always laid out in portrait, even if the device is in landscape.

-This piece of the puzzle was likely biggest source of [confusion](https://devforums.apple.com/message/891193#891193).
+The frame layout was likely our biggest source of [confusion](https://devforums.apple.com/message/891193#891193).

 It took a lot of tinkering, but I finally found a useful solution.
 Even though the frame of the container view is stuck in portrait, I found that the **bounds** of the container view is always corrected for device orientation.